tuyuritio/astro-theme-thought-lite/src/content/note/en/content.md

 Here you can elaborate on your recommendation criteria and management methods for external links, providing visitors with opportunities for extended reading, making it an important part of the site.

+> For more information about the `LinkRoll` component, please refer to the [LinkRoll Component Guide](/en/note/linkroll)

 ### Policy

 "Policy" is important content for establishing site **compliance** and clarifying **responsibility relationships**.